igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

     * https://s3.amazonaws.com/igv.org.genomes/ce11/refGene.sorted.txt.gz
     * https://s3.amazonaws.com/igv.org.genomes/ce11/refGene.sorted.txt.gz.tbi
     * https://s3.amazonaws.com/igv.org.genomes/locations/geneLocations_ce11.bed.gz
       <br><br>

+***Important:  Some genome json files contain multiple formats for genome sequence to support multiple versions of IGV.
+It is not neccessary to download all versions of the sequence data.
+In particular, if the json defines the property `twoBitURL` it is not neccessary to download the referenced `fastaURL` or `indexURL`.
+In the case the fasta and index properties should be removed from your local json file***

 4. Edit your local copy of the genome specification file

    Your local copy of the .json file should reference the downloaded files.
 Reference can be by URL to a file on your local network, or by file path, which can be relative to the location of the .json file.
-For example if the downloaded data files are in the same directory as the .json file, your local ```ce11.json``` file will look like this:
+For example if the downloaded data files are in the same directory as the .json file, your local ```ce11.json``` file will look like
+   this:

 ```
 {